hannah-birch/hannah-birch.github.io/_posts/2019-09-05-social-engineering-in-newsrooms-with-hamilton-and-burr.md

 ---
 layout: post
 date: 2019-09-05
+title: Social engineering in newsrooms with Hamilton and Burr
 outlet: Source
 summary: "I used dueling/singing historical personalities to reframe communication challenges at work during a session at SRCCON."
 category: Writing
 ---

-## Social Engineering in Newsrooms with Hamilton and Burr
+## Social engineering in newsrooms with Hamilton and Burr

 Alexander Hamilton and Aaron Burr, two of the most successful guys operating during the dawn of American politics, faced a problem very similar to the ones we have in newsrooms today.
 They wanted to get things done at a breakneck pace, but the politics of dealing with other people slowed them down.